 As your trusted estate planning firm, we offer expert advice on wills, trusts, and numerous other estate planning vehicles.
 Using proprietary systems, such as our Asset Protection Planning and Vision Meeting, we’ll carefully analyze your assets—both tangible and intangible—to help you come up with an estate planning solution that offers maximum protection for your family’s particular situation and budget.
 Contact us today to get started.

-This article is a service of Brian Musell, a member of Lawyers With Purpose.
+This article is a service of Colorado Wills and Estates.
 We don’t just draft documents; we ensure you make informed and empowered decisions about life and death, for yourself and the people you love.
-That’s why we offer a Peace of Mind Planning Session, during which you will get more financially organized than you’ve ever been before, and make all the best choices for the people you love.
-You can begin by calling our office today to schedule a Vision Meeting.
+That’s why we offer a Strategy Session, during which you will get more financially organized than you’ve ever been before, and make all the best choices for the people you love.